 –We were surprised that you included the entire last game with it.

 Habu: We want more people to play Hacker’s Memory, and since this game shares the same world as the last one, those who never played the last game may feel intimidated.
 We feel that our current goal is to “give more people a chance at trying out Digimon games,” and we didn’t want to make it harder for those who are just trying out Cyber Sleuth, so just this once, we’ve decided to include the entirety of the last game! (laughs) Also, the PlayStation 4 verison of Digimon Story Cyber Sleuth was only released overseas, and we never found a good time to release it in Japan, so we took this opportunity to get the PlayStation 4 version out domestically.
-Even if you skip the last game and try to play this one as quickly as possible, I don’t think it can be any shorter than 25 hours, so please do play them together!
+Even if you skip the last game and try to play this one as quickly as possible, I don’t think it can be any longer than 25 hours, so please do play them together!

 –The prior game, Digimon Story Cyber Sleuth, took us about 60 hours.